5ony/OBSWebSocketAHK/README.md

 In the example below we will change the visibility of the "Webcamera" scene item under "Gaming" scene.

-Note the class extension, and also the `AfterIdentified()` method; this is a fixed name, and it is called when connection is established to OBS.

 ```
 #NoEnv
 SetBatchLines, -1